mojs/mojs-player/README.md

 <img src="https://github.com/legomushroom/mojs-player/blob/master/mockups/mojs-player@x4.png?raw=true" alt="mojs-player" />

 Player controls for [mojs](mojs.io).
 Intended to help you to craft `mojs` animation sequences.
 To be clear, this player is not needed to play `mojs` animations.
-It is just a helper tool that gives you the ability to:
+It is just a debug tool that gives you the ability to:
  - control your sequences with `GUI` while working on them
  - it saves the current progress of your animation thus you don't loose the `focus`
  - it gives you `bounds` to constrain `focus point` of your animation